-MTD – Making Tax Digital will change the way we all work and it will become mandatory as soon as April 2019.
+MTD – Making Tax Digital will change the way we all work and it has become mandatory from 1st April 2019.

 It’s part of the government’s plan to make it easier for businesses to stay on top of their day-to-day accounts.
 HMRC wants to be one of the most digitally advanced tax administrations in the world – improving efficiency, effectiveness and ease of compliance.
 The plans signal the end of paper accounting for millions across Britain.

 From April 2019, legislation will require business above the VAT threshold to set up a digital tax account and file quarterly returns online.
 Preparation starts now, with businesses and accountants moving online to improve efficiency, boost profitability and make the transition painless.

 This transformation of the tax system which will be up and running by 2020, however, steps have already taken place to implement this process, such as introducing personalised tax accounts as detailed below.